PydPiper/pylightxl/README.md

 If you have any questions or feedback, we would love to hear from you - send us an [email](pylightxl@gmail.com) or post directly on [GitHub](https://github.com/PydPiper/pylightxl).

-We try to keep an active lookout or users trying to solve Microsoft Excel related problems with python on StackoverFlow.
+We try to keep an active lookout for users trying to solve Microsoft Excel related problems with python on StackoverFlow.
 Please help us build on the great community that python already is by helping others get up to speed with pylightxl!